Australian court rules against Coles for misleading discount claims

 What happened

-A federal court in Australia has ruled that Coles misled shoppers with its 'Down Down' discount campaign, which did not reflect genuine savings.
+A federal court in Australia has ruled that Coles misled consumers with its 'Down Down' discount campaign, failing to provide genuine savings.

 The Context

-• The Australian Competition and Consumer Commission (ACCC) brought the case forward.
+- Australian Competition and Consumer Commission (ACCC) initiated the case.

-• Significant penalties may be imposed on Coles as a result of this decision.
+- Substantial penalties may be imposed on Coles as a result of the decision.

 Takeaway